Dir: Tetsuya Nakashima

-Confessions is a 106 minute display of virtuosity by director Tetsuya Nakashima.
+Confessions is a 106 minute display of virtuosity by Tetsuya Nakashima.
 It is an exceptionally beautiful film.
 Much of what Nakashima is filming is rather mundane, but his framing is always exceptional and the heavy use of slow motion, especially in sequences with rain, is stunning.
 The compositions in the film range from amusing (the students popping into frame to sing That's the Way I Like It) to images that are much more difficult; some violent, some simply haunting, all rendered in Nakashima's cold, steely, colour scheme.
-Startling as the visuals can be (and a slow motion shot towards the end of the film is, frankly, jaw dropping) Confessions is not some abstract artists film, it's a constantly twisting thriller that just keeps on surprising and shocking us.
+Startling as the visuals can be (and a slow motion shot towards the end of the film is, frankly, jaw dropping) This is not some abstract artists film, it's a constantly twisting thriller that just keeps on surprising and shocking us.
 Both times I've seen it the cinema has been deadly silent as the end credits rolled, the audience trying to collect their thoughts.
 That's a testament to how strong the characterisations and plotting are in Nakashima and Kanae Minato's screenplay.

 It's also well worth mentioning the soundtrack, as through a mix of bands like Radiohead and Japanese noise merchants Boris and original score that often sounds suspiciously like Sigur Ros, the film creates an almost omnipresent undertow of sound that pulls you into it's world, without instructing you how you should feel at any given moment.